Quapaw Nation asserts jurisdiction over non-Indians in domestic violence cases

 Deaths published Monday, Feb.
 28, 2022

-The Quapaw Nation is the first and only Oklahoma tribe so far granted this jurisdiction outside of the "Five Civilized Tribes."

-The special domestic violence criminal jurisdiction follows the Tribal Law and Order Act of 2010 and the Violence Against Women Reauthorization Act of 2013, the Nation said in a news release.
+The special domestic violence criminal jurisdiction follows the Tribal Law and Order Act of 2010 and the Violence Against Women Reauthorization Act of 2013, the nation said in the news release.
 These laws provide the Quapaw Nation Court with the authority to "administer heightened sentencing and higher fines for non-Indian perpetrators involved in domestic violence, dating violence, or violations of a protective order."

-“With the recent Lawhorn decision and reaffirming of the reservation boundaries for the Quapaw Nation, this allows for local law enforcement agencies to assist the Quapaw Marshals in providing law enforcement services within the Quapaw Nation,” said Charles Addington, Quapaw Nation Chief Marshal.

-“I applaud Quapaw Nation leadership for taking these crucial steps to expand their public safety programs and cross-deputize local agencies, which will allow everyone to work together and provide public safety services to communities whether you are a tribal citizen or not.”
+“I applaud Quapaw Nation leadership for taking these crucial steps to expand their public safety programs and cross-deputize local agencies, which will allow everyone to work together and provide public safety services to communities whether you are a tribal citizen or not,” said Charles Addington, chief marshal.

-The Quapaw Nation Marshal Service was established in 2010 and recently expanded the department which now includes patrol, school resource officers, special investigators, captains, and a Chief Marshal, totaling 24 law enforcement officers.
+The Quapaw Nation Marshal Service was established in 2010 and recently expanded.
+It now includes patrol officers, school resource officers, special investigators, captains and a chief marshal, totaling 24 law enforcement officers.

 The Quapaw Nation’s Ki-ho-ta Center, erected in 2019, houses the recently expanded Quapaw Nation Courts, which includes a tribal court administrator, court clerk, chief judge, associate judge, prosecutor, special prosecutor, public defender, and court personnel.